Promoting Diversity the diversity of our candidates is a priority. Our 2019 General Election candidate figures are below:

 The Party also offers mentoring to support individuals who are in the process of becoming, or thinking of becoming, parliamentary candidates.
 It aims to assist applicants at various stages of the approvals and selection process, whether they need general information about the process, specific advice about their individual situation, or skills-based help in a particular area.

-Additionally, the Party also runs a variety of Inspiration Days and training events designed to support and encourage potential Parliamentary candidates from under-represented groups who want to stand for the most competitive seats in the Party.
+Additionally, the Party also runs a variety of Inspiration Days, Future Women MP Weekends and training events designed to support and encourage potential Parliamentary candidates from under-represented groups who want to stand for the most competitive seats in the Party.
+For local election candidates, ALDC’s Kickstart and Future Leaders programme are just some of the excellent support the Party offers for aspiring Councillors.

 For more information about any of the candidate initiatives run by the Party please contact firstname.lastname@example.org.